‘You just have to show out’: Class of 2021 baseball recruits hoping to make the best of All-Star game between Wichita and KC’s best

 “For these guys, it has been tough, says Beau Franklin, Park University Scout and YBC Coach.
 “The junior season is really important, and they have not really been able to be out in front of a lot of people.
 This event today is magnificent for these guys.”

-One of them is YBC’s starting pitcher Riely Hunsaker who is in talks with Wichita State, but like other players, he has mainly had to work out where he can and send video to recruits.
+One of them is YBC’s starting pitcher Riely Hunsaker who is in talks with Wichita State University, but like other players, he has mainly had to work out where he can and send video to recruits.

 Hunsaker made the most of his day.
 He pitched three solid innings giving up no runs, no hits, and striking out two batters.
 Everyone won Tuesday, though, just by taking the diamond.

-Toothaker, adds, “Every game you have to come out and show out because you never know which game is going to be your last.”
+“Every game you have to come out and show out because you never know which game is going to be your last,” Toothaker adds.